Daniel-Uzcategui/ArmiCsCartAddon/memory-bank/activeContext.md

 *   **Vendor Settings UI**: Decide whether to integrate into the existing company settings page or create a new, dedicated page for Armi vendor settings.
 A dedicated page might be cleaner.
 *   **Armi API Base URL**: The Postman collection uses `https://armi-business-monitor-dot-armirene-369418.uc.r.appspot.com`.
 Consider if this should be a configurable setting in the addon (e.g., for testing against a staging Armi API, if one exists).
 For now, assume it's fixed.
 *   **Error Handling Specificity**: Define how detailed API error messages should be logged versus displayed to users (vendors/customers).
-*   **"Locate Me" Button**: Feasibility for the Google Maps "Locate Me" button on the vendor settings page needs to be confirmed during implementation.
-It relies on browser geolocation capabilities.
 *   **Mapping CS-Cart Payment Methods to Armi**: The logic for determining if a CS-Cart payment is "prepaid" to default Armi `payment_method` to `3` needs to be robust.
 This might involve checking `processor_params.is_offline == 'N'` or similar flags on the CS-Cart payment method.

 ## 5. Important Patterns & Preferences (Emerging)